tuura/plato/doc/manual.md

 window for specific line numbers or signals which need to be corrected.
-These errors will include whether a signal has not been declared as an input or output, a signal has not had it’s initial state given, or even that plato has not been installed correctly.
+These errors will include whether a signal has not been declared as an input or output, a signal has not had it’s initial state given, or even that Plato has not been installed correctly.

 Built-in concepts
 -----------------